A few feature highlights of FreeMarker.

 Thus, you can show the objects (Java beans, XML documents, SQL query result sets, etc.) in an abstract, tailored way for the template authors, without bothering them with technical details.

 This also means that objects coming for non-Java JVM languages (such as Jython) can be accessed as conveniently as "native" objects (if the proper object wrapper is implemented).

 - Designed for MVC pattern: separate visual design from application logic.

 - Built-in constructs in the template language to handle typical Web-related tasks like HTML-escaping.

 - Can be integrated with "Model 2" Web application frameworks out-of-the-box as JSP replacement.

-- Supports JSP taglibs, up to JSP 2.1 currently, except that the JSP 2 "tag files" (i.e., when custom tags are implemented in JSP language rather than as Java classes) are not supported.
+- Supports JSP taglibs via FreemarkerSerlvet (except that JSP 2 "tag files" aren't supported, i.e., when custom tags are implemented in JSP language rather than as Java classes).